meeb/django-distill/README.md

 checked that it has been published correctly by requesting it via the `PUBLIC_URL`.

-`distill-publish` supports the following optional arguments:
+`distill publish` supports the following optional arguments:

 `--collectstatic`: Automatically run `collectstatic` on your site before rendering, this is just a shortcut to save you typing an extra command.